 Chairing the Permanent KP Secretariat Sub-Committee is Peter Karakchiev, a WDC Board Member from ALROSA, the Russian diamond mining company.
 The Administrative Support Mechanism, which the prospective body will replace, has been funded and operated by WDC members on behalf of the KP since it was first established in 2013.

 Members of the WDC team at the 2019 Intersessional Meeting were closely involved in all meetings of the AHCRR, as well as its sub-committees.
-The subject was also discussed at length during a series of bilateral meetings held by the WDC with delegations from diamond producing countries, processing countries, consuming countries and fellow KP observers.
+The subjects of review and reform were also discussed at length during a series of bilateral meetings held by the WDC with delegations from diamond producing countries, processing countries, consuming countries and fellow KP observers.

 In his speech to the Closing Session of the Intersessional Meeting on June 21, the WDC President expressed confidence that the KP members will manage to find common ground and understanding in the process of reform.
 “This means that we all need to shift perspective, to ensure that the KP continues to deliver positive impact on the ground and also enhances the reputation of the diamond to consumers,” he said.

 “My fellow KP participants, as we prepare for the final five months of this reform and review period, let us pledge together that, in Delhi in November, we will emerge united and empowered,” Mr. Fischler stated.
 “Let us ensure together that the diamond continues to hold its position as the world’s most popular gemstone, uniquely positioned as a symbol of love and commitment, and it remains a source of hope and promise for a better future, for people in all the countries in which it is produced – leaving no one behind.”